DaniloBCarneiro/IC-Cellular-Automata/README.md

-# IC Celular Automata
+# Implementation of a Traffic Simulator Model using Celular Automata"
-Repository for scientific iniciation (IC) project by USP.
+Repository for scientific iniciation project project by EESC-USP.

 "Implementation of a Traffic Simulator Model using Celular Automata" or